 Whether or not your child regularly uses a digital device, keeping their eyes and vision healthy is crucial for their development and academic success.

 - A:Many parents worry about the effects of blue light emissions from digital devices.
 Research hasn’t found blue light to be damaging to eye health, but it can affect a child’s sleep quality and cause eye strain.
-Computer glasses, however, may help minimize digital eye strain in some children.
+Computer glasses, however, may help minimise digital eye strain in some children.
 Speak with your child’s optometrist about whether computer glasses can help.

 Quality Frames For Prescription Eyeglasses & Computer Glasses.
 Visit Orillia Eyewear & iCare for an eye exam and eyeglasses that match your style.